The Situation in Germany

 Lufthansa Too Big to Fail?

-While passenger traffic on U.S. airlines is down 95 percent compared to the same period last year, it is down to less than 1% for Germany's airline Lufthansa.
+While passenger traffic on U.S. airlines is down 95 percent compared to the same period last year, it is down to less than 1 % for Germany's Lufthansa.

-The difference is explained by the fact that in the States, the bulk of air traffic is domestic, while Lufthansa was making money with its worldwide connections.
+The difference is explained by the fact that, in the United States, the bulk of air traffic is domestic, whereas Lufthansa made money from its worldwide connections.

-The future of Lufthansa oscillates between bankruptcy and bailout by the government using taxpayers' money.
+The future of Lufthansa oscillates between bankruptcy and a government bailout using taxpayers' money.
 The airline's new flotilla needs downsizing, but who around the globe will buy even well-maintained planes?

 Kreuzfahrten have become extremely popular in Germany in recent years.
 They exude international flair via "alcohol-impregnated" people of numerous nationalities mingling on their way to exotic places.

-It turned out that cruises were the ideal breeding grounds for spatially contained Corona outbreaks.
+It turned out that cruises were ideal breeding grounds for spatially contained outbreaks of Corona.
 Ships were desperately trying to reach any port to land their passengers.
 Who would like to live through such a nightmare again?

 While the famous Meyer shipyard in Papenburg "fears" that no more cruise ships will be ordered for a long time, the Flensburg-based shipbuilder FSG has filed for insolvency.

 is not a quarrel but a scientific disputation frequently misinterpreted by laypersons, "This morning, Professor X said this, but in the afternoon, Professor Y told us that."
-This only means research on Corona is in progress, and the statement "We don't know" would frequently be appropriate in the discussions between experts.
+This only means that research on coronavirus is in progress, and the statement "We don't know" would frequently be appropriate in discussions among experts.

-Currently, public criticism is growing against scientists.
+Currently, public criticism against scientists is growing.
 People demand clear recommendations, even though many research projects on the Coronavirus are far from complete.

 Dystopic Cruises